Why Thinking and Doing Less Makes you a Better Musician

 The best music falls out of people without thought.

-It’s usually in the best interest to finish songs quickly.
+It’s usually best to finish songs quickly.

 Some of the best songs that have come out Incubator were written in a day.